Funding Community Projects

 Request for Proposals

-The SteelTree Fund is seeking applications for innovative ideas that help young adults ages 22-45 and teens find meaning and participation in Jewish life.
-Our SteelTree members are interested in funding projects and programs that have impact on the engagement of this young population in the Pittsburgh Jewish community.
-Special consideration will be given to applications whose work focuses on strengthening Jewish continuity.
+The SteelTree Fund is seeking applications for innovative ideas that help young adults ages 22-45, kids, and teens find meaning and participation in Jewish life.
+Our SteelTree board members are interested in funding projects and programs that have impact on the engagement of this young population in the Pittsburgh Jewish community.

 If you are interested in being considered for a grant, please submit a full application.
 Grantees will be asked to provide name recognition of the SteelTree Fund on all marketing materials.
 Applications should be submitted via email to Shelly Parver, Assistant Planning Director, at email@example.com.

 SteelTree’s Vision Statement